PRODYNA/go-training/04-Fundamentals-II/08_Recover/Recover.md

 # Recover

-A panic can be catched within a deferred function and with the function recover(), the panic can be resolved or re-panic'd.
+A panic can be caught within a deferred function and with the function recover(), the panic can be resolved or re-panic'd.